cernvm/doc-cernvm/docker.md

     docker run -v /cvmfs/cernvm-prod.cern.ch:/cvmfs/cernvm-prod.cern.ch ...

 In this case, there is no Parrot environment.
-Every repository that should be available in the docker container needs to be mapped with another `-v ...` parameter.
+Every repository that should be available in the docker container needs to be mapped with another `-v ...` parameter. **Note:** the cernvm-prod.cern.ch repository (or other OS hosting cvmfs repositores) should be mounted with the `CVMFS_CLAIM_OWNERSHIP=no` option.
+You can create a file `/etc/cvmfs/config.d/cernvm-prod.cern.ch.local` and add the configuration parameter.
+This will ensure that `sudo` works in your docker container.

 The image can be further contextualized by environment variables.
 To turn on more verbose output: